 Nepal- A small country in South Asia that offers multiple trekking adventures to hiking lovers.
-Everest base camp is one of the most popular trekking destinations among a few more trekking routes with its natural beauties.
-You might have some amazing sceneries through some social media platforms which attract you to this place.
+Everest base camp is one of the most popular trekking destinations among a few more trekking routes with its natural beauty.
+You might have some fantastic sceneries through social media platforms that attract you to this place.
 Getting some information about this region, what else would you like to know more about?
-What do you expect from the trek and how is the Everest base camp trip in reality then?
+What do you expect from the trek, and how is the Everest base camp trip in reality then?

 Expectation VS Reality About Everest Base Camp

 Before you enroll on the Everest base camp journey, there are certain things you need to know about the good things and attractions of the trek.
 You might be confused about the tour that you might think one can be another.
 So, let's check here about the Everest base camp trekkingexpectations VS reality in detail.

 Training for Everest Base Camp

 You might think that a couple of days of hiking (7-8 hours) will help for 12 days Everest base camp trip.
 This could improve your stamina to walk 7-8 hours daily on the hillside trails.
 Also, you may be getting some advice from someone who has visited earlier without physical training.
 Yes, some people will be able to do this without any training.

 Yes, physical training helps a lot to make your trekking days easier.
 Some people do this trek without strenuous physical exercise or hiking experience.
 If someone can do without training, you could too, but you have to face a hard time walking through lots of ups and downhills.